What is fast fashion? What are the impacts of fast fashion on our environment? And help with sustainable fashion ideas.

 So What Is Fast Fashion?

 Fast Fashion is a term that’s been buzzing around for some years now and there are a couple of environmental activists here and there who are making noises about the unforeseeable impacts of it on our environment.
-So what exactly is “Fast Fashion” anyway?
+So what exactly is “Fast Fashion” anyway, and how did it become so fast?
 Three words; cheap, quick, and disposable.
 These three words sum up the whole meaning behind fast fashion, and that is to produce cheap, fashionable clothes that move quickly from production to the market in a very short span of time.

 But what is there to worry about?